Outer Bounds on the CEO Problem with Privacy Constraints: Region Equivalence

 \section{Region Equivalence}

 In this appendix, we show that the inner bound $\mathcal{R}^{\rm L}_{\rm in}$ in Proposition \ref{th-log-loss-in} matches the outer bound $\mathcal{R}^{\rm L}_{\rm out}$ in Proposition \ref{th3}.
-We prove this corollary without caring about the cardinality bounds on the auxiliary RVs $U_1$, $U_2$, and the time-sharing variable $Q$ since they are obtainable by independent arguments.
+We prove this corollary without caring about the cardinality bounds on the auxiliary random variables $U_1$, $U_2$, and the time-sharing variable $Q$ since they are obtainable by independent arguments.